friedev/unknowable/README.md

 ## How to Play

-UNKNOWABLE is played using only the mouse.

-Your goal is gather 5 artifacts before the celestial conjunction in one year (52 weeks).
+In UNKNOWABLE, your goal is gather 5 artifacts before the celestial conjunction in one year (52 weeks).

 Every turn, each cultist will contribute toward their task's progress.
 Drag a cultist to a task to reassign them.
 When you are content with your cultists' assignments, press "End Turn" to pass the week.

+### Controls

+UNKNOWABLE can be played using only the mouse.

+Keyboard shortcuts:

+- Space/Enter: End Turn

 ## Credits